Lomatium

 Lomatium is a genus in the family Apiaceae.
-It consists of about 100 species native to western Northern America and northern Mexico.
+It consists of about 100 species.
 Its common names include biscuitroot, Indian parsley, and desert parsley.
-It is in the family Apiaceae and therefore related to many familiar edible species such as carrots and celery; some Lomatium species are extensively used by Native Americans in the inland Northwest as a staple food.
+It is in the family Apiaceae and therefore related to many familiar edible species such as carrots and celery.
+Native to western Northern America and northern Mexico, some Lomatium species are extensively used by Native Americans in the inland Pacific Northwest as a staple food.

 Description

-Roots range from woody taproots to more fleshy underground tuberous-thickened roots.
-Most lomatiums are desert species or grow on bluffs or mountain slopes where water is limited for most of the year.
-They are green and grow the most during the spring when water is available, and many species then set seed and dry out completely above ground before the hottest part of the year, while storing the energy they gained from photosynthesizing while water was available to them in their deep roots.
+Lomatium roots range from woody taproots to more fleshy underground tuberous-thickened roots.
+The plants are green and grow the most during the spring when water is available, and many species then set seed and dry out completely above ground before the hottest part of the year, while storing the energy they gained from photosynthesizing while water was available to them in their deep roots.
 For most of the year, the plant is not visible; the brown tops often are blown off or easily crushed, but it lies dormant underground for the next spring.

+The leaves are mainly basal and dissected (ternately, pinnately, or ternate-pinnately dissected or compound), many look like ferns or can be mistaken for them.
 The flowers are arranged in compound umbels, without involucral bracts (or with inconspicuous bracts).
 The flowers are white or yellow, more rarely a purple or maroon color.
-As with most Apiaceae, the fruit sets the genus apart from other yellow- or white-flowered look-alikes such as Cymopterus and Orogenia.
+As with most Apiaceae, the fruit sets the genus apart from other yellow- or white-flowered look-alikes such as Cymopterus.
 Uniquely, they are dorsally flattened and winged, which can be papery or corky, but help the seed to disperse further on the wind.
 The dorsal ribs may or may not be on the fruit, but are narrowly winged if at all.
-Leaves are mainly basal and dissected (ternately, pinnately, or ternate-pinnately dissected or compound), many look like ferns or can be mistaken for them.